PaulFrankling/recip_me/README.md

 If the user is signed in, the buttons change to Profile and Recipes that link to their respective pages.

 Below the buttons, are category cards that the user can click on to view recipes belonging to its category.
 The user can do this signed in or signed out.

+### Categories Page

+This page is accessed from the Home page category image cards.
+Each category page shows recipes belonging to its category.
+The categories are Breakfast, Starters, Mains, Sides, Desserts and Smoothies.

 ### Recipes Page